Verpous/mscripts/README.md

 Because of this option, I make a distinction between **people** and **groups**.
 A person is just one guy, but a group is an entry like the one above which can be one or more people who collaborated.
 If you run mprint with `-G no`, then all groups will be 1-man groups and be no different than a person.
 By default mprint knows what group mode makes sense for each crew type so you do not need to specify it.
 Directors get grouped, actors don't, etc.

-The `-g` (lowercase) flag from earlier stands for 'group sort'.
+The `-g` (lowercase) flag from earlier stands for "group sort".
 You can sort groups in a number of ways, including even by the number of people in the group.

 Besides the ability to sort groups, you can also sort each group's movies with `-s`.
 You can also omit movies that are missing a key.
 For example, you can filter out movies you haven't rated with `-x myrating`.